By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 What is the topic at an A. A. meeting? – Not drinking.

 The meeting will be called to order by the secretary or chairman.
-The Secretary usually serves for a period of time, say 6 moths more or less.
+The Secretary usually serves for a period of time, say 6 months more or less.
 That person also will customarily have been sober for a period of time.
-Each group sets their own rules.
+Each group sets its own rules.
 If lots of people want to be secretary then the suggested sober period gets longer.

-There may be a chairperson that changes from, week to week; less sobriety is required to chair a meeting than the secretary.
+There may be a chairperson that changes from, week to week; less sobriety is required to chair a meeting than to be the secretary.

 Court cards are an “outside issue.”
 A. A. does not get paid for this; they do it as a courtesy.
 If you ask the secretary for a signature to prove you were there, be nice about it.
-Get there on time, put your card in the basket or ask the person up front where it goes and stay till the end to get your card back.
+Get there on time, put your card in the basket, or ask the person upfront where it goes and stays until the end to get your card back.